Getting Started with Notebooks for Mac

-You are free to change that folder at any time in Notebooks‘ preferences without compromising your documents and data.
-This allows you to have multiple sets of Notebooks documents and switch between them. – So you could, for example, keep confidential documents on an encrypted disk image, other documents in your Document folder, and switch between these sets on demand.
+You are free to change that folder at any time from within Notebooks‘ preferences without compromising your documents and data.
+This allows you to use multiple sets of documents and switch between them.
+So you could, for example, keep confidential documents on an encrypted disk image and other documents in your Documents folder; by changing the Notebooks Home you can switch between the sets on demand.

-A few remarks about how Notebooks handles your documents and folders:
+A few remarks about how Notebooks handles your documents and folders

 - Notebooks stores your documents as files and books as folders on your hard drive, but it does not import them into any type of database.
 This means that your documents are always accessible from Finder, and there is no need to worry about import or export.

 - Items you delete from Notebooks are deleted from your hard drive as well (in fact, they are moved to the Trash).

 If you use Notebooks on an iPad or iPhone and synchronize its contents to Dropbox, it is easy to pick up and work on the same documents with Notebooks for Mac.

 - If you have not already done so, download and install the Dropbox client for Mac, a free download from the Dropbox website.
 This app automatically and continuously synchronizes the contents of your Dropbox (and with it the documents you sync from Notebooks on an iPad or iPhone) with a folder on your Mac.

 - Select the Dropbox folder you use for synchronization from your iPad or iPhone as home folder for Notebooks on your Mac.
 By default, this folder is Dropbox/Notebooks, located in your user home.